-My role as Chair of the Board remains separate to, and independent of, that of the Chief Executive (Group Managing Director) and we both have clearly defined responsibilities.
+My role as Chairman of the Board remains separate to, and independent of, that of the Chief Executive (Group Managing Director) and we both have clearly defined responsibilities.
 Details of the responsibilities of all directors along with matters reserved for the Board and terms of reference for all the committees of the Board can be found on the Midwich Group plc website (www.midwichgroupplc.com).

-The Board recently appointed a fourth independent non-executive director meaning that the Board now comprises four independent non-executive directors (including the Chair who was independent upon appointment) and two executive directors.
+The Board is comprised of three independent non-executive directors (including the Chairman who was independent upon appointment) and two executive directors.
 The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.

 The post of Company Secretary is presently held by the Group Finance Director.
-Whilst the Board considers that the size and nature of the Company means that the two roles can be carried out effectively by an executive director, a Deputy Company Secretary has been appointed to support both the Company Secretary and the Board.
-This is the first step towards separating the role of Company Secretary, which is expected to take place in the next two years.
+The Board considers that the size and nature of the Company means that the two roles can be carried out effectively by an executive director.